pfeghali/CS165B-FinalPrep/README.md

 ![Image of a Coverage Plot](./coverage_plot.PNG)
 Coverage plots are plots which measure the number of true positives and false positives in relation to the number of positive and negative examples.
 They allow simple comparison of classifiers in a visual way.
 The optimal modesl are on the top left, and the worst are on the top-right (or anywhere on the diagonal between the origin and top-right).
 ROC plots are the same thing, but they're square.
 The axes are 1x1, normalized by the number of samples such that any plotted points are representative of true positive rates and false positive rates.
 # Basic Linear Classifer
 A linear classifer is the process of finding a hyperplane to seperate data and be able to classify whether or not an input is part of category A or B. This can be thought of as solving the equation `a(x1-x1_0) + b(x2-x2_0) + c(x3-x30) + ... = 0` for all coeffecients.
 This can be solved by solving for the coeffecients `{a, b, ...}` and for the bias `{a*x1_0 + b*x2_0 + ...}`.
 The coeffecients and bias can be solved for by taking dot products.
 The bias is the dot product of the vector between two centers and the average vector of the two.
 The coeffecients are simply the vector between the two.
 Therefore solving the classifier requires taking the averages of the centroids, finding the vector between them, and taking dot products.
 This method is extensible to N dimensions.

+Parameter wise, consider the output of this to be a scalar value.
+Generally this is an integer value within a range of the possible output classes.
+The input is a feature vector, made up of the individual input data points.
+The problem becomes learning the discrimiant function to properly map the input features to the correct output space.

 # Scoring Classifiers
 Scoring classifers produce some sort of score, which then is usually returned in combination with a prediction about waht the output is.
 Given an input, output a score for each of the K classes.
 Normally, the score is normalized to zero, with negatives indicating a negative class.
+Consider this to be similair to the classifier, but rathre thann siplify simplying the uotput to one class, the function is mapping the output clas to some level of probability or rank.
+For example, given some sort of n-Dimenaisional fully connected deep network, the output vector has n length, for n classes.
+Then to choose the correct output, an argmax is usually done.
+Rather than employing an argmax, a scoring classifier could simply take these learned output values and assign the requisite classes scorec based on this information.
 ## Margin
 The margin is usually also the score.
 The margin is defined as `z(x) = class(x)*score(x)`.
 The corresponding score function is some function which maps the input to some output confidence level.
 A good function would be some function which retains sign, such as an L1 norm.
 ## Loss Functions